 A. The Floodplain Board of Cochise County shall hear and decide:

-1. Appeals (other than appeals of notices of violations, governed by Section 3.12, above) when it is alleged there is an error in any requirement, decision, or determination made by the Floodplain Administrator in the enforcement or administration of this ordinance; and
+1. Appeals (other than appeals of notices of violations governed by Section 3.12 above) when it is alleged there is an error in any requirement, decision, or determination made by the Floodplain Administrator in the administration of this ordinance; and

 2. Requests for variances from the requirements of this ordinance.